tomasmuhr/Warranty-web-5/README.md

 4. Rename '.env-sample' to '.env'

 5. Build the docker image by running the command:
-   'docker build -t warranty .'
+   `docker build -t warranty .`

 5. Run the Docker container by running it directly or using docker-compose command:
-   a) run it directly: 'docker run --name warranty_app -d -p 8000:8000 -v warranty:/app/instance/ warranty:latest' or
+   - run it directly: `docker run --name warranty_app -d -p 8000:8000 -v warranty:/app/instance/ warranty:latest` or
-   b) run it using docker-compose: 'docker-compose up'
+   - run it using docker-compose: `docker-compose up`

-6. Navigate your browser to 'localhost:8000' and the Warranty App should appear
+6. Navigate your browser to `localhost:8000` and the Warranty Tracker App should appear

 ## Contributing